Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 *Figure 13 - Farrow Filter Final Implementation Trace View*

-Steady state throughput is 1024/912.8e-6 = 1115 Msps.
+Steady state throughput is 1024/913.6e-6 = 1121 Msps.

 ## Build and Run Design

 ### Setup and Initialization

-IMPORTANT: Before beginning the tutorial ensure you have installed Vitis™ 2024.2 software.
-Ensure you have downloaded the Common Images for Embedded Vitis Platforms.
+IMPORTANT: Before beginning the tutorial ensure you have installed Vitis™ 2025.1 software.
+Ensure you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

 Set the environment variable ```COMMON_IMAGE_VERSAL``` to the full path where you have downloaded the Common Images.
 Then set the environment variable ```PLATFORM_REPO_PATHS``` to the value ```$XILINX_VITIS/base_platforms```.
-The remaining environment variables are configured in the top level Makefile ```<path-to-design>/15-farrow_filter/Makefile``` file.
-The tutorial will build its own custom platform
+The remaining environment variables are configured in the top level Makefile.

 ### Hardware Emulation